 Surface preparations are critical to every painting project.
 It is important to remove all debris, dirt and loose paint prior to priming or painting.
 This step allows the paint to properly adhere to the surface for better protection and longer durability.
 Scrape, and pressure wash all the old paint and debris.
 Let the surface dry thoroughly.
 Fix any old boards and nail them down.

 Place drop cloths on the ground.
 Tape and mask anything you don't want painted.
 Cover doors, hinges, door handles, roof of the shed, etc.

 Assemble according to manufacturers instructions.
 Be sure to use the test spray chart to try your sprayer before starting your project.

-Step 4 - Line the cup with a plastic liner to make cleanup easy
+Line the cup of the sprayer with a plastic liner and this will make clean-up a breeze.